azapeti/local-music-to-spotify-playlist-creator_2/README.md

 - The application currently supports MP3 files.
 You can modify the code to support other formats if desired.
 - Ensure that you have an active internet connection to search for songs and retrieve data from Spotify.
-- The extracted data in `track_info.json` is formatted for easy parsing and can be used with data analysis tools like Python's `pandas`, R, or Excel.
+- The extracted data in `track_info.json` is formatted for easy parsing and can be used with data analysis tools like Python's `pandas`, or R.

 ## License